wanx-troopers/wanx-troopers.github.io/longcat.md

 Promise of long and fast generations, 6 sec fragements stitched with 11 frame overlap; when continuation is used 11 frames is the only context possible, reference images are not taken.

+In its own right as a base video generation model LongCat looks pretty nice too.
+Futher unlike Wan 2.2 it is one model not separate high/low.

 > example code does 832x480x93.